What are they?

 current through the device.
 Likewise, the force applied to a mass is proportional to

 Fast Fourier and Laplace transforms analyze differential equations.

 A system's differential equation is solved by mapping it onto a linear algebraic

 equation with Laplace Transform.
-The solution is then mapped back onto the system's
+The solution is then mapped back onto the

 Fast Fourier transform converts a signal from its original domain (often time and